ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/opening-a-session.dotnet.markdown

 * Always open a new session object in a `using` statement so that the resources allocated to it can be released when you're done with it.
 Alternatively, call `.Dispose()` on it.

 * There are two kinds of sessions: **sync** and **async**.
 Both can be opened from the `DocumentStore`, with `.OpenSession()` and `.OpenAsyncSession()` respectively.
-  * Each of these methods have three overloads that receive different parameters.
-These parameters alter the `SessionOptions` object.
+  * Each of these methods have three overloaded versions that receive different parameters.
+These parameters alter the `SessionOptions`.

 * In this page:
   * [Syntax](../../client-api/session/opening-a-session#syntax) - the three overloaded methods for opening sessions.